jeremy-shannon/CarND-Behavioral-Cloning-Project/README.md

 <img src="./images/nVidia_model.png?raw=true" width="400px">

 First I reproduced this model as depicted in the image - including image normalization using a Keras Lambda function, with three 5x5 convolution layers, two 3x3 convolution layers, and three fully-connected layers - and as described in the paper text - including converting from RGB to YUV color space, and 2x2 striding on the 5x5 convolutional layers.
 The paper does not mention any sort of activation function or means of mitigating overfitting, so I began with `tanh` activation functions on each fully-connected layer, and dropout (with a keep probability of 0.5) between the two sets of convolution layers and after the first fully-connected layer.
+The Adam optimizer was chosen with default parameters and the chosen loss function was mean squared error (MSE).
+The final layer (depicted "output" in the diagram) is a fully-connected layer with a single neuron.

 ### 2. Collecting Additional Driving Data